-Graduates today are faced with an uncertain and complex future.
+Sustainability Education: Preparing Agents of Change Graduates today are faced with an uncertain and complex future.
 The way our students learn and are taught must also change to stay current and effective.
 We need to prepare our students not only with the appropriate knowledge but also with the necessary skills, values, and attitudes that will enable them to confront future challenges while actively and creatively contributing to human and planetary well-being and sustainable societies.
-Here at Frederick University, we aim for the holistic development of our students through an education with an emphasis on the 3H.
+Here at Frederick University, we aim for the holistic development of our students through an education with an emphasis on the 3Hs: (Head, Heart, Hands).
+The 3H for a Sustainable Future